Hawxy/Auth0Net.DependencyInjection/README.md

 **Note:** This feature relies on `services.AddAuth0AuthenticationClient(config => ...)` being called and configured as outlined in the previous scenario.

-If you wish to append machine-to-machine tokens to outbound requests from your HTTP services, you can use the `AddAccessToken` extension method along with your service's audience:
+If you wish to append machine-to-machine tokens to outbound requests from your HTTP services, you can use the `AddAccessToken` extension method along with the required audience:

 ```csharp
 services.AddHttpClient<MyHttpService>(x => x.BaseAddress = new Uri(context.Configuration["MyHttpService:Url"]))